-- A video or multimedia presentation showing the student or their team explaining why the assistive technology is needed and how it is currently being used
+- A video or multimedia presentation showing the student or their team, explaining why the assistive technology is needed for learning and how it's currently being used

-- An e-portfolio with specific examples of the technology's use and purpose.
+- An e-portfolio with specific examples of the student's use of the technology's use its purpose.

-Ask for permission from the student’s family and whānau before sharing information.
+Permission from the student’s family and whānau is required before sharing information.

-As part of the process, schools also need to complete a transfer form to formally transfer the technology.
+As part of the process, schools also need to complete a transfer form to officially transfer the technology.

-Visit the Inclusive Education Online Knowledge Centre (external link) for more ideas and resources on what to do when a student changes schools.
+Visit the Inclusive Education Online Knowledge Centre for more ideas and resources on what to do when a student changes schools.

 When a student is leaving school, contact your local Ministry office to arrange the next step.

-The next step may be one of 3 options depending on the situation:
+The next step may be one of following 3 options, depending on the situation.

-- returning the student’s assistive technology to the your local Ministry of Education office
+- Return the student’s assistive technology to the your local Ministry of Education office.

-- transferring it to the Ministry of Health (for technology items valued at more than $5,000)
+- Transfer it to the Ministry of Health (for technology items valued at more than $5,000).